 - Facilities dedicated to joint replacement care.
 Our renovated state-of-the-art operating suites and an entire hospital wing are dedicated to our joint replacement patients.
 This includes private patient rooms and a physical therapy gym with a practice staircase and car to help establish confidence in your new joint before you go home.

 - Free valet parking for hospital services.
-As part of our commitment to making your procedure and care more convenient, we offer free valet parking at Pavillion II, weekdays from 6:00am to 9:00pm.
+As part of our commitment to making your procedure and care more convenient, we offer free valet parking at Pavilion II, weekdays from 5:00am to 8:00pm.

 Nurse navigator for total joint replacement

 We offer patients access to a dedicated Total Joint Nurse Navigator to help guide you through the process and coordinate your care.
 Our navigator can help address any questions or concerns regarding your care.